-In planning and performing my audits of the financial statements, I considered AMBULANCE SERVICE DISTRICT NO. 1 of LAFOURCHE PARISH's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing my opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of AMBULANCE SERVICE DISTRICT NO. 1 OF LAFOURCHE PARISH's internal control.
+In planning and performing my audit of the financial statements, I considered AMBULANCE SERVICE DISTRICT NO. 1 of LAFOURCHE PARISH's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing my opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of AMBULANCE SERVICE DISTRICT NO. 1 OF LAFOURCHE PARISH's internal control.
 Accordingly, I do not express an opinion on the effectiveness of the AMBULANCE SERVICE DISTRICT NO. 1 OF LAFOURCHE PARISH'S internal control.